flipz357/smatchpp/README.md

 # SMATCH++

-The package allows handy processing of semantic graphs including graph alignment and graph matching.
-There is a special focus on standardized evaluation of AMR parsing via structural matching of graphs, but in principle the package allows straightforward extension to working also with kinds of graphs.
+The package allows handy processing of graphs including graph alignment and graph matching.
+There is a special focus on standardized evaluation of semantic AMR graphs via structural matching ('Smatch'), but in principle the package allows straightforward extension to working also with kinds of graphs.
 A short overview of some features:

 - Simple graph reading, graph writing, different syntactic and semantic standardization options tailored to AMR
 - Alignment solvers including optimal ILP alignment, and optional graph compression